 Using the CamScanner App to Submit Handwritten Work to Canvas

 An even better solution is to have students install another free app on their phone that will scan their work and combine the photos into one PDF document that can be shared and submitted to Canvas via the Canvas Student app.
 One popular free app for scanning documents from your phone is CamScanner.
-Other free scanner apps may work well, too.
+Other free scanner apps may work well, too, such as Tiny Scanner.
 See the videos below for instructions for students on how to install and use the the CamScanner and Canvas Student apps to submit handwritten work online to Canvas.

 You might recommend your students take their pictures with the phone held horizontally rather than vertically, so that the images are oriented correctly.

 Another alternative technique that is growing in popularity is to let students use Flipgrid to submit videos in which they describe and comment on their work.
 FlipGrid is a video discussion board, and so other students can reply to other students’ work, too, if you wish.
 FlipGrid also integrates into Canvas.
 See: